yoshisean/yoshisean/README.md

 # Hey, I'm Sean 👋

-I am a highly motivated full-stack software developer and undergraduate student at Georgia Tech.
+I am a highly motivated software engineer and undergraduate student at Georgia Tech.
 I have a passion for AI/ML model development, web design, and full-stack development.
 I'm always up for a new challenge and enjoy working both individually and in teams.
-I also have a website here: [Portfolio](https://www.yoshisean.com/)
+I also have a website here, check it out!
+[Portfolio](https://www.yoshisean.com/)

 ---